 Another useful source of information and guidance is your local pharmacist.

-Pharmacists are highly trained professional and is on hand for advice on viral illnesses (coughs, colds, flu), pregnancy testing, minor cuts and injuries.
+Pharmacists are highly trained professionals and are on hand for advice on viral illnesses (coughs, colds, flu), pregnancy testing, minor cuts and injuries.

 Pharmacists are on hand to offer professional advice – without an appointment – on self care and the safe use of medicines.
 They also provide services that help to identify potential health problems such as health screening and support for healthier lifestyles such as stopping smoking.